rovin99/Distributed-Lock-Manager/README.md

 # Test the file manager
 go test -v ./internal/file_manager

-# Test Retry Mech.
+# Test retry mechanism and fault tolerance
 go test -v ./internal
 ```

 ## How It Works

-1. The server initializes the lock manager and file manager
+1. The server initializes the lock manager and file manager with fault tolerance features
-2. Clients connect to the server via gRPC
+2. Clients connect to the server via gRPC with retry mechanisms
 3. Clients must acquire a lock before performing file operations
 4. Only one client can hold the lock at a time, with requests processed in FIFO order
-5. After completing operations, clients release the lock
+5. Locks are managed with lease-based timeouts to prevent deadlocks
+6. All operations are idempotent to handle network failures
+7. Token-based validation ensures only the current lock holder can modify files
-6. If a client disconnects while holding a lock, the lock is automatically released
+8. If a client disconnects while holding a lock, the lease timeout ensures the lock is released

 ## Architecture

-The system is designed with a modular architecture:
+The system is designed with a modular architecture focusing on fault tolerance:

-- **Server**: Acts as the central coordinator, handling client requests and delegating to specialized components
+- **Server**:
+  - Central coordinator with request deduplication
+  - Write-ahead logging for crash recovery
+  - Request caching for idempotency
+  - State persistence for recovery

-- **Lock Manager**: Dedicated component for managing distributed locks with thread-safe operations, FIFO queuing, and timeout support
+- **Lock Manager**:
+  - Lease-based locking with timeouts
+  - FIFO queuing for fairness
+  - Token-based validation
+  - Background lease monitoring

+- **File Manager**:
-- **File Manager**: Specialized component for handling file operations with per-file locking for optimal concurrency
+  - Per-file locking for concurrency

-This modular approach improves maintainability and makes the codebase easier to extend.
+  - Token-based access control
+  - Write-ahead logging support
+  - Efficient file handle management

+- **Client Library**:
+  - Retry mechanism with exponential backoff
+  - Unique request ID generation
+  - Lease renewal handling
+  - Graceful error recovery

+This modular approach with fault tolerance ensures the system remains reliable even in the presence of network failures and node crashes.

 ## Protocol

 The system uses gRPC with Protocol Buffers for communication.
 The main operations are:
 - `client_init`: Initialize a client connection
-- `lock_acquire`: Acquire the distributed lock
+- `lock_acquire`: Acquire the distributed lock (with retry)
-- `lock_release`: Release the distributed lock
+- `lock_release`: Release the distributed lock (with token validation)
-- `file_append`: Append data to a file (requires lock)
+- `file_append`: Append data to a file (requires valid lock token)
 - `client_close`: Close the client connection
+- `renew_lease`: Renew the lock lease to prevent timeout

+Each operation includes:
+- Unique request IDs for deduplication
+- Token validation for security
+- Retry mechanisms for reliability
+- Proper error handling and status codes